-Order - A collection of four (4) specific Products that need to be gathered and placed in the Packing Zone.
+Order - The combined unit of the four (4) specific Products that must be compiled in the Packing Zone and shipped as a unit to the Delivery Zone.

 Contents of each Order will be listed on the selected Order Card.

 Order Card - A card listing the four (4) Products required for the selected Order.